Boeing Classic: History

 In 2010, the U.S. Senior Open was held at Sahalee Country Club in nearby Sammamish, and won by Bernhard Langer with a final score of 272 (−8).
 The Boeing Classic was held four weeks after on August 27–29, also won by Langer by three strokes over Nick Price of Zimbabwe.
 Langer tied the record set the previous year by Roberts at 198.

-The purse was raised to an even $2 million in 2011, with a winner's share of $300,000.
+The purse was raised to an even two million dollars in 2011, with a winner's share of $300,000.
 Half of the first twelve editions ended in playoffs.